dcrommie/walbrook/src/markdown-pages/index.md

     name: Ewan, Osteopath, Melbourne
   - review: Damien managed my savings for eight years while he was living in the UK and I enjoyed our relationship.
 He is very trustworthy, straight-forward and always available when needed.
-He is a great professional and if he had stayed in the UK I would have continued to use his services.
+He is a great professional.
     pic: ../src/images/wholesale.png
     name: Enrico, Founder, London
   - review: We consolidated our private wealth accounts with Damien at Julius